postmanlabs/labs-docs/src/pages/docs/integrations/intro-integrations.md

 ## Accessing integrations

-You can access integrations by navigating to [Browse Integrations](https://postman.postman.co/integrations/browse), search page.
+You can access integrations by navigating to [Browse Integrations](https://postman.postman.co/integrations/browse) from your [Home page](http://go.postman.co/) and selecting "Integrations" from the menu on the left.
 Search and select the integration you wish to add to your workspace.

->You can access integrations by navigating to [Browse Integrations](https://postman.postman.co/integrations/browse) from your [Home page](http://go.postman.co/) and select "Integrations" from the menu on the left.

 ![Workspace Integrations](https://assets.postman.com/postman-docs/browse-integrations.jpg)